Pharmacy PGY2 Infectious Diseases Residency

 Antimicrobial Stewardship Program

-The Antimicrobial Stewardship Program consists of approval of restricted/non-formulary antibiotics and consulting on patients at the request of a medical or surgical team.
+The Antimicrobial Stewardship Program consists of approval of restricted and non-formulary antibiotics and consulting on patients at the request of a medical or surgical team.
 The program's success has been documented in the literature and is associated with a 40% decrease in antimicrobial expenditures and improvements in quality of care such as decreased length of hospital stay.
 Throughout the year, the resident will mature into a clinician who can develop, manage, and justify an antimicrobial stewardship program.

 Infectious Diseases Consult Service